Aleksandra Krunić: 2013: Major debut

 Krunić started season playing at the Australian Open qualifying, losing to Maria Elena Camerin in the third set.
 At WTA Tour events in Bogotá and Acapulco, Krunić did not qualify.
 In Irapuato, Mexico, she beat Olga Savchuk for her first ITF title of the year and seventh overall, dropping not a single set in the entire tournament.
-She played four ITF clay-court tournaments and the best result was in Trnava, Slovakia when she reached semifinals beating top 100 player and top seed Jana Čepelová in the first round, but Barbora Záhlavová-Strýcová was better in two sets in the semifinal.
+She played four clay-court tournaments and the best result was in Trnava, Slovakia when she reached semifinals beating top 100 player and top seed Jana Čepelová in the first round, but Barbora Záhlavová-Strýcová was better in two sets in the semifinal.
 At the French Open, she lost in three sets to Mariana Duque Marino in the second qualifying round.

-After missing Wimbledon, Krunić played in Tour events in Budapest and Baku without qualifying.
+After missing Wimbledon, Krunić played in WTA Tour events in Budapest and Baku without qualifying.
 In Baku, she was the only player who won a set against eventual champion Elina Svitolina.
-In doubles, Krunić played alongside Eleni Daniilidou and reached her first WTA Tour doubles final but they lost in three sets.
+In doubles, Krunić played alongside Eleni Daniilidou and reached her first tour doubles final but they lost in three sets.
 US Open was the first major where she qualified for the main draw – she beat Carina Witthöft, Daria Gavrilova and Louisa Chirico, all in two sets.
 But in the first round, CoCo Vandeweghe was better in two sets.
 Week after US Open, she played an event in Trabzon, Turkey and won her last ITF title of the season, beating Stéphanie Foretz Gacon in the final.
-At the WTA Tour events in Linz and Luxembourg, she had to qualify.
+At the WTA events in Linz and Luxembourg, she had to qualify.
 In Linz, she did it but lost to lucky loser Maryna Zanevska, in three sets.
 In doubles, Krunić won three ITF titles during the season and lost in two finals.